CCurl/c3/README.md

 create x (--)              Creates a definition for x word. do       (T F--)           Begin DO/LOOP loop.
-(i)      (--a)             a: address of the index variable. loop     (--)              Increment I, jump to DO if I < T.
+(i)      (--a)             a: address of the index variable. loop     (--)              Increment I, Jump to DO if I < T.
--loop    (--)              Decrement I, jump to DO if I > T.
+-loop    (--)              Decrement I, Jump to DO if I > T.
 ' xxx    (--xt fl f)       Find word 'xxx' in the dictionary.
-        NOTE: Words like IF/THEN/EXIT and BEGIN/WHILE are not in the base c3.
+        NOTE: Words like IF/THEN/EXIT and BEGIN/UNTIL are not in the base c3.
               They are just words that are defined in core.f

 *** REGISTERS ***